in his pajamas, Tony finished brushing his teeth, then slid into

 the clinic prayed with Zawadi, gave her a Bible and the contact

-information for some people who could answer any questions she might
+information for some people who could answer any future questions she

-have in the future.
+have about God and Jesus.
 She took her newfound relationship with

 Zawadi led forty seven other people to give their lives to Jesus.